vominhtri231/Notes/Java/Library/Aspect/AspectJ/Weaving.md

-Weaving is the process of linking aspects with object.
+Weaving is the process of linking aspects with objects.

 ** Note :** To run an AspectJ program, it is required to have `aspectjrt` dependency as a runtime library.